 They are touted not only as arthritis pain relievers but also as treatments to prevent joint disease.
 Yet, a number of past studies have come to mixed conclusions — some small studies found that people felt better taking glucosamine and/or chondroitin, but at least as many have found no benefit.
 A 2010 analysis of multiple studies (called a meta-analysis) found that among more than 3,800 people with osteoarthritis of the knee or hip, treatment with glucosamine, chondroitin, or the combination was no better than placebo.
 The case for these supplements protecting joint health or preventing arthritis is similarly weak.

 A new study of glucosamine/chondroitin

-A new study of glucosamine and chondroitin enrolled 164 patients with knee pain due to osteoarthritis and gave half of them a combination of glucosamine and chondroitin; the other half received an identical placebo pill.
+A 2016 study of glucosamine and chondroitin enrolled 164 patients with knee pain due to osteoarthritis and gave half of them a combination of glucosamine and chondroitin; the other half received an identical placebo pill.
 The study was stopped early for an unusual reason — those taking the supplement actually reported worse symptoms than those taking a placebo.
 This raises the possibility that taking glucosamine and chondroitin might make your joints feel worse than doing nothing.

 And what about the downsides?

 In general, glucosamine and chondroitin are thought to be safe.
 However, as with any medication, there are potential risks.
 In this latest trial, people taking the glucosamine-chondroitin combination reported diarrhea and abdominal pain more often than those taking the placebo did.
 Other reported side effects include